2015 Worldwide Cloud Computing Tax Guide

 This guide was created in recognition that cloud computing is a technology megatrend that affects all industries, from technology companies as cloud service providers, to brick-and-mortar companies using the cloud to reduce information technology (IT) and infrastructure costs.
 Although there are a number of definitions for cloud computing, EY generally views cloud computing as borderless commercial transactions conducted over a virtual network (i.e., the internet) in which goods or services are provided to a user (related or unrelated) anywhere in the world with access to such network.
 Due to its borderless and commercially fluid nature, cloud computing can give rise to a number of tax complexities, especially in the cross-border arena.

 Cloud service providers over the past decade have been challenged to effectively manage the tax treatment of cloud-related operations.
 Moreover, as the market for cloud computing services continues to expand globally across all business sectors, cloud users are now faced with these same questions regarding the appropriate tax treatment and considerations for cloud computing transactions.
-In addition, many taxing authorities have begun to focus their attention in this area, which is often operated across jurisdictional borders.
-For example, in a recent report on base erosion and profit shifting (BEPS) released by the Organisation for Economic Co-operation and Development (OECD), cloud computing transactions are specifically identified as an area in which “international tax standards may not have kept pace with changes in global business practices.”1 The report further states, “Today it is possible to be heavily involved in the economic life of another country, e.g., by doing business with customers located in that country via the internet, without having a taxable presence there or in another country that levies tax on profits.
-In an era where nonresident taxpayers can derive substantial profits from transacting with customers located in another country, questions are being raised on whether the current rules are fit for purpose.”
+In addition, many taxing authorities have recently focused their attention in this area.
+For example, the Organisation for Economic Co-operation and Development (OECD) has specifically identified digital economy transactions as an area where base erosion and profit shifting (BEPS) may occur and released a report under Action 1 of the BEPS Action plan on addressing the tax challenges of the digital economy.1

 - Commissioned agent2 model: The commissioned agent operating model represents a disclosed agency arrangement in which the commissioned agent local entity provides services to the principal for an arm’s length agency commission and the customer deals directly with the principal.